 Final Thoughts

 Better safe—and prepared—than sorry.
 A typhoon often leads to serious or life-threatening situations.
 So take a more proactive approach to keep your loved ones safe.
-Learn about typhoon preparedness before, during, and after to reduce the impacts of these events on life and property.
+Learn what to do before, during, and after a typhoon to reduce its impact on life and property.

-- [2] WHO: Mental health problems emerging in Yolanda-hit areas (Rappler, 2014)
+- [3] WHO: Mental health problems emerging in Yolanda-hit areas (Rappler)